MelBiggs/ifd-milestoneproject/README.md

 The first section shows the user cards containing total songs and artists are in the dataset along with the average song length.
 There is an option to filter by artist, which when selected will present the dynamicity of the cards above and below.

-It leads on to the second section which contain line charts showing the rise of energy and danceability in the majority of songs and then shows how valence is positively correlated with danceability and energy.
+It leads on to the second section which contain line charts showing the rise of energy and danceability in most of the songs and then shows how valence is positively correlated with danceability and energy.

 After some comments, there are two interesting pie charts detailing the most common keys and mode used in the tracks.
 We learn that the most common key among top tracks is C♯,D♭; while D♯,E♭ is the least preferred in the Top Songs list.